phaustin/quantecon-example/book/docs/numba.md

 Python](https://python-intro.quantecon.org) lecture series you can learn all about finite-state Markov chains.

-For now, let\'s just concentrate on simulating a very simple example of such a chain.
+For now, let's just concentrate on simulating a very simple example of such a chain.

 Suppose that the volatility of returns on an asset can be in one of two